The Scope of Speculative Ideas

 It is clear that there are many speculative ideas, which might be said to exist outside the acceptance of mainstream science, which are simply filed under the heading ‘crackpot theories’.
 However, speculation is a valid process within science, which often precedes the formalisation of a hypothesis, such that it might be sensible to try to qualify the scope and difference between these two processes before actually indulging in any speculation:

-Is not necessarily supported by any experimental data, although it should be seriously questioned if be negated by existing experimental data.
+Is not necessarily supported by any experimental data, although it should be seriously questioned if seen to be negated by existing experimental data.
 In this context, speculation might be seen to depend on only deductive reasoning, which may or may not be provable at the outset and may appear to contradict or seek to replace some aspects of accepted theory.

 As a generalisation, hypothesis is normally rooted in some form of verified experimental data, although it may interpret this data towards a different conclusion that is not generally accepted by mainstream science.
 Within the scope of this definition, a hypothesis might be said to be more reflective of inductive reasoning and should conceptually be verifiable in some manner, although this verification process may exceed the technology of the day.